 4. Contrasting Color Schemes

 For a dramatic effect, consider a contrast between your wainscoting and upper walls.
 A dark lower half can ground the space, while lighter upper walls keep it airy.
+Explore these wainscoting hallway ideas to find the perfect color balance for your home.

 5. Pop of Color

 Inject personality into your kitchen with a bold color on your wainscoting.
 I once used a deep teal for a client’s island, and it became the heart of their home—a true conversation starter.
+You can explore more entryway wainscoting ideas to see how these vibrant tones transform different spaces.

 6. Wainscoting in Unexpected Places